igor-kremin/nvmemonitor/README.rst

 nvmemonitor
 =======

-Tool for monitoring host's nvme devices smart-attributes
+Tool for monitoring hosts nvme devices smart-attributes.

 This tool reads smart attributes which provided by nvme-cli tools from list of hosts and compare values with specified parameters in config.

 Installation
 ------------

-ensure the nvme-cli is installed on the hosts you need to monitor
+Ensure the nvme-cli tool is installed on the hosts you need to monitor.

 - ``cd /opt``
 - ``git clone https://github.com/igor-kremin/automon.git nvmemonitor``